- Alcohol & Substance Abuse Treatment

 Hyperbaric oxygen treatments at Phelps are performed by a team of certified physicians, nurses and technologists with more than 80 years’ combined experience in hyperbaric medicine.
 They are the longest practicing, board-certified hyperbaric team in the area with unsurpassed training and safety record.
 The physicians, nurses and technologists work inside the chamber with the patients during treatments.

-He is elected a Fellow of the American College of Hyperbaric Medicine.
-For his accomplishments in his field.
-He is also board certified in wound care and elected a Fellow of the American Professional Wound Care Association.
-Dr. O’Neill is a certified diving medical examiner with the UHMS and qualified to perform commercial, technical, safety, and sport scuba diving physical examinations.
-He is also Board Certified by the National Board of Diving and Hyperbaric Medical Technology (NBDHMT).
+Dr. O’Neill is a Fellow of both the American College of Hyperbaric Medicine and the American Professional Wound Care Association.
+He is board certified in hyperbaric medicine and wound care, and holds certification in dive medicine from the National Board of Diving and Hyperbaric Medical Technology (NBDHMT).
+Dr. O’Neill is a certified diving medical examiner with the UHMS and is qualified to perform commercial, technical, safety, and sport scuba diving physical examinations.

 All of the hyperbaric team technologists are certified and licensed Emergency Medical Technicians with either New York State or the National Registry of Emergency Medical Technicians (NREMT) and also hold board certification as hyperbaric technologists through the NBDHMT.